Design history · 1930s–40s American early modernism

 Lester Beall was born in Kansas City, Missouri in 1903.
 He studied art history at the University of Chicago, graduating in 1926 — not at an art school.
 Self-taught as a designer, he opened a freelance studio in Chicago in 1927, producing advertising, magazine covers and editorial layouts.

 In 1951 he moved his studio to Dumbarton Farm in Brookfield Center, Connecticut, where he lived and worked for the rest of his life.
-He was president of the New York Art Directors Club in 1951–1952.
+He served as president of the New York Art Directors Club in 1951–1952.
 He died at Dumbarton in June 1969.
 The AIGA Medal was awarded posthumously in 1992.

 Design philosophy

 Second, the identity as a system, not a mark.
-Connecticut General, International Paper and Martin Marietta were not logo designs — they were design programmes extending across buildings, vehicles, stationery, publications and advertising.
+Connecticut General, International Paper and Martin Marietta were not logo commissions — they were design programmes extending across buildings, vehicles, stationery, publications and advertising.
 Beall is one of the American designers who defined the corporate identity programme as a discipline, alongside Paul Rand and Saul Bass.

 Key works